ieeta-pt/DrAC/README.md

 <p align="center"><b>DrAC - Drug Annotator for Common data model</b></p>

-Extracting Patients' information from clinical notes and export them to an OMOP CDM database.
+A solution for extracting Patients' information from clinical notes and exporting it to an OMOP CDM database.

 ### New Features!